NBA 2K8

-NBA 2K8 is a 2007 basketball simulation video game developed by Visual Concepts and published by 2K Sports and Spike.
+NBA 2K8 is a 2007 basketball simulation video game developed by Visual Concepts and published by 2K and Spike.
 It is the ninth installment in the NBA 2K franchise and the successor to NBA 2K7.
 It was released in 2007 for PlayStation 2, PlayStation 3, and Xbox 360.
 Chris Paul of the New Orleans Hornets is the cover athlete of the game.
 NBA 2K8 is the predecessor to NBA 2K9 in the NBA 2K series.

 NBA 2K8 was well received upon release.
 Critics mostly praised the aesthetical details, particularly the player animations, as well as the game mode options, and overall gameplay, more specifically, the post play, jump shooting, and well rounded accessibility.